clarkzinzow/Nonlinear-Optimization-Algorithms/README.md

 ---

-This repository contains MATLAB implementations of a variety of popular nonlinear programming algorithms, many of which can be found in *Numerical Optimization" by Nocedal and Wright, a text that I highly recommend.
+This repository contains MATLAB implementations of a variety of popular nonlinear programming algorithms, many of which can be found in *Numerical Optimization* by Nocedal and Wright, a text that I highly recommend.

 List of algorithms implemented: